MicrosoftDocs/win32-pr.de-de/desktop-src/DirectShow/cbaseobject-objectsactive.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt die Anzahl aktiver-Objekte zurück.
+Gibt die Anzahl der aktiven Objekte zurück.

 ## <a name="requirements"></a>Anforderungen